Genetic history of the Indigenous peoples of the Americas: Blood groups

 Prior to the 1952 confirmation of DNA as the hereditary material by Alfred Hershey and Martha Chase, scientists used blood proteins to study human genetic variation.
 The ABO blood group system is widely credited to have been discovered by the Austrian Karl Landsteiner, who found three different blood types in 1900.
 Blood groups are inherited from both parents.
 The ABO blood type is controlled by a single gene (the ABO gene) with three alleles: i, IA, and IB.

 Research by Ludwik and Hanka Herschfeld during World War I found that the frequencies of blood groups A, B and O differed greatly from region to region.
 The "O" blood type (usually resulting from the absence of both A and B alleles) is very common around the world, with a rate of 63% in all human populations.
 Type "O" is the primary blood type among the Indigenous populations of the Americas, particularly within Central and South American populations, with a frequency of nearly 100%.
 In Indigenous North American populations the frequency of type "A" ranges from 16% to 82%.
 This suggests again that the initial Indigenous Americans evolved from an isolated population with a minimal number of individuals.

-The standard explanation for such a high population of Indigenous Americans with blood type O comes from the idea of Genetic drift, in which the small nature of Indigenous American populations meant the almost complete absence of any other blood gene being passed down through generations.
+The standard explanation for such a high population of Indigenous Americans with blood type O is genetic drift.
+Because the ancestral population of Indigenous Americans was numerically small, blood type diversity could have been reduced from generation to generation by the founder effect.
 Other related explanations include the Bottleneck explanation which states that there were high frequencies of blood type A and B among Indigenous Americans but severe population decline during the 1500s and 1600s caused by the introduction of disease from Europe resulted in the massive death toll of those with blood types A and B. Coincidentally, a large amount of the survivors were type O.

 The Dia antigen of the Diego antigen system has been found only in Indigenous peoples of the Americas and East Asians, and in people with some ancestry from those groups.
 The frequency of the Dia antigen in various groups of Indigenous peoples of the Americas ranges from almost 50% to 0%.
 Differences in the frequency of the antigen in populations of Indigenous people in the Americas correlate with major language families, modified by environmental conditions.